EmenstaNougat/WiFiX-DualBand-Deauther/README.md

 ## PCBs
 **WiFiX DIY-PCB:**
-The WiFiX DIY-PCB includes both, ESP32 and RTL8720DN to allow penetration testing for educational purposes
+The WiFiX DIY-PCB includes both, ESP32 and RTL8720DN to allow penetration testing for educational purposes!
 ***Remember: It is not intended for illegal use!***
 For this one, all you need is listed below: